dhh1128/const_fix/README.md

 const_fix
 =========

-take an old C codebase, and fix all the const problems in it
+take an old C codebase, and fix most of the const problems in it